 Imagine looking up reviews for a special running shoe only to somehow land on a website which reviews it, but only explains a few paragraphs about it, just giving a general summary you already know about, basically just wants you to buy it and doesn’t really do anything else.

-While the site itself is red on the relevancy scale, because it lacks content, that red can quickly change colors to yellow and even blue!
+While the site itself is red on the relevancy scale, because it lacks content, that red can quickly change colors to yellow and even blue and thus the conversion rate can drop!

 Why would anyone who wants to know more information about a running shoe just take the advice from a website which doesn’t really go into any details about it?
 They may as well go to Amazon and buy it directly from there!
 Or worse, they’ll head over to another review site that does a better job doing what you should have been doing on yours!